-Pinterest is never more awe and envy inspiring than in the fall.
+Pinterest is never more envious and awe-inspiring than in the fall.

 I adore every gorgeous photo of fall decor: beautiful pumpkin-laden porches, mantles, centerpieces, sideboards, and more.
-I mean my Pinterest feed is nothing but pumpkins right now and I LOVE it!
+My Pinterest feed is nothing but pumpkins right now and I LOVE it!

 I am particularly partial to the trendy heirloom and white pumpkins that have taken over home decor.
 They fall in line with the farmhouse style, which I am loving more and more as time goes on.